jthalpern/jthalpern.github.io/_pages/Scrivener.md

 <img align="left" src="\assets\images\Scriv tut\image4.png" alt="My Image">

-<p style="font-size:.875em; "> <em> You can move items in the binder by dragging them with your mouse.
+<p style="font-size:.875em; "> <em> Move items in the binder by dragging them with your mouse.
 To create a new folder or document, use the buttons at the bottom-left. </em></p>

 <p> Take a moment to set things up in whatever structure you like best.
 Some examples are below: </p>